December 2022 Twitter suspensions: Other commentators

 European Commission officials said Musk's actions may have violated the Digital Services Act, which could result in sanctions or even a ban on the social media platform across all of Europe.
-Johannes Bahrke, of the European Commission, said it was encouraging that some journalists were reinstated, but was concerned about Musk using informal Twitter polls to make such decisions rather than through a clearly-defined framework.
+Johannes Bahrke, of the European Commission, said it was encouraging that some journalists were reinstated, but was concerned about Musk using informal Twitter polls to make such decisions rather than through a clearly defined framework.

 Roland Lescure, the French Minister of Commerce, ceased all of his Twitter activity in protest.
 The German Foreign Office warned that the suspensions jeopardize press freedom.
 The Society for Advancing Business Editing and Writing said Twitter's actions "violate the spirit of the First Amendment and the principle that social media platforms will allow the unfiltered distribution of information that is already in the public square".

-Bari Weiss, who worked with Musk to publish the Twitter Files, disagreed and argued with Musk on Twitter about his decision, stating "the old regime at Twitter [was] governed by its own whims and biases...[and] it sure looks like the new regime has the same problem".
-On December 16, Wired reporter Amanda Hoover quoted John Davisson, a senior counsel at the Electronic Privacy Information Center, saying "Musk is responding to events that affect him personally to reshape that policy and place new limits on what could be disseminated through the platform..."
-Hoover concluded that "This new approach will have a lasting impact on Twitter."
+Bari Weiss, who worked with Musk to publish the Twitter Files, disagreed and argued with Musk on Twitter about his decision, saying, "the old regime at Twitter [was] governed by its own whims and biases...[and] it sure looks like the new regime has the same problem".
+On December 16, Wired reporter Amanda Hoover quoted John Davisson, a senior counsel at the Electronic Privacy Information Center, saying, "Musk is responding to events that affect him personally to reshape that policy and place new limits on what could be disseminated through the platform".
+Hoover concluded, "This new approach will have a lasting impact on Twitter."

 The Government Accountability Project, a whistleblower protection and advocacy organization, filed a complaint to the United States Congress on December 22, saying Musk "abused his authority by acting arbitrarily and capriciously" in suspending the journalists.
 David Seide, senior counsel with the organization, called the actions "disturbing" and urged Congress to "review this mistreatment" and investigate further.
 Brendan Carr, an FCC commissioner, said that "one person should not get to decide who participates in the digital town square".